QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 </div>

 ⚠️ The coefficients $i$ and $j$ are starting from 1.

+📚 The number of columns and lines is called the dimension.
 </div><div>

 A linear system is a set of equations that can be solved together.
 Matrices are often used to represent and solve linear systems of equations.